 Jon Cournoyer / Amazon

 Adapted from the novel by Terry Pratchett and Neil Gaiman, “Good Omens” is a fantasy TV series that follows the adventures of an angel and a demon named Aziraphale and Crowley.
 The unlikely duo grow so fond of Earth that they form an alliance to save the world from Armageddon.
 Michael Sheen, David Tennant, Jon Hamm, and Adria Arjona star in the series, which premiered in 2019.
-It’s unclear if “Good Omens” will return for Season 2, but you can catch up on Season 1.
+“Good Omens” will indeed return for Season 2, but you can catch up on Season 1 in the meantime.